masesgroup/JCOReflector/src/documentation/index.md

 The repository code and releases may contain bugs, the release cycle depends from critical discovered issues and/or enhancement requested from this or other projects.

 Looking for the help of experts?
-MASES Group can help you design, build, deploy, and manage applications mixing .NET and JVM enabled languages.
+MASES Group can help you design, build, deploy, and manage applications mixing .NET and JVM™ enabled languages.

 ---

 ## The project

-JCOReflectorEngine produces a set of **.NET wrapper for Java** as JARs that are available for download.
-It's simple to use: you only need to reference JCOReflector.jar in the class-path and use the .NET API within your Java projects like exposed in the example section.
+JCOReflectorEngine produces a set of **.NET wrapper for Java™** as JARs that are available for download.
+It's simple to use: you only need to reference JCOReflector.jar in the class-path and use the .NET API within your Java™ projects like exposed in the example section.

-The core of the project is the innovative JCOReflector, a reflection engine which automatically writes Java classes using .NET class reflection.
+The core of the project is the innovative JCOReflector, a reflection engine which automatically writes Java™ classes using .NET class reflection.
 JCOReflector can be used to reflects any .NET assembly (even assembly outside the Microsoft ones) into JARs.
-The generated wrapper classes are based on the powerful [JCOBridge](https://www.jcobridge.com) engine and extends its use to simplify the use of .NET from Java(JVM).
+The generated wrapper classes are based on the powerful [JCOBridge](https://www.jcobridge.com) engine and extends its use to simplify the use of .NET from Java™(JVM™).
 It was created internally from us to support our customers, now we made it available for everyone.

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.